VinTheMan/LidarDataDisplay/README.md

 - `MainWindow()`
 The constructor initializes the main window, sets up the data context, initializes the bitmap, and opens the debug window.
 It also sets up the Python environment for further processing.

-- `MainWindow_Closed(object sender, EventArgs e)`
-Handles the event when the main window is closed.
-It stops listening for UDP packets and shuts down the application.

 - `OnPropertyChanged([CallerMemberName] string name = null)`
 Notifies the UI about property changes to update the binding.

 - `MainTabControl_SelectionChanged(object sender, SelectionChangedEventArgs e)`
-Handles the event when the selected tab changes.
+Handles the event when the selected tab changes (format change between 1560 & 520).
 It updates the current tab, stops listening for UDP packets, and resets the data.

 - `SaveImageButton_Click(object sender, RoutedEventArgs e)`
 Handles the event when the "Save Image" button is clicked.
-It opens a file dialog to save the current image as a PNG file.
+It opens a file dialog to save the current result image as a PNG file.

 - `SaveCsvButton_Click(object sender, RoutedEventArgs e)`
 Handles the event when the "Save CSV" button is clicked.
-It opens a file dialog to save the current data as a CSV file.
+It opens a file dialog to save the current raw value data as a CSV file.

 - `StartListeningButton_Click(object sender, RoutedEventArgs e)`
 Handles the event when the "Start Listening" button is clicked.
 It starts or stops listening for UDP packets and updates the button text accordingly.

-- `StopListening()`
-Stops listening for UDP packets and updates the UI to reflect the stopped state.

 - `ListenForUdpPackets()`
 Asynchronously listens for incoming UDP packets and processes them.
+Called when "Start Listening" button is clicked.

 - `ParseUdpPacket(byte[] data)`<br/>
 Parses the received UDP packet and updates the bitmap with the parsed data.<br/>